voscarmv/calculator/README.md

 ### Install
 - Clone this repository in your terminal using **git clone** command.
 - Enter the repo directory.
-- Run `npm install && npm run build` in your terminal.
+- Run `npm install && npm start` in your terminal.

 ### Usage
-- Run `npm start` in your terminal.
+- Use the calculator as you would use any regular one to do math.

 ## Author